-Mutual of Omaha, the underwriter for the FOREIGN SERVICE BENEFIT PLAN, has accreditation from URAC for Health Utilization Management Standards.
-Mutual's Disease Management vendor, American Healthways, has accreditation for disease management programs from URAC, the Joint Commission on Accreditation of Healthcare Organizations (JCAHO) and the National Committee for Quality Assurance (NCQA).
-The Private Healthcare Systems PPO network has NCQA accreditation for Credentialing and Recredentialing.
-See the 2005 Guide for more information on accreditation.
+Mutual of Omaha, the underwriter for the Foreign Service Benefit Plan, has accreditation from URAC for Health Utilization Management Standards.
+Mutual's Disease Management vendor, from the Joint Commission on Accreditation of Healthcare Organizations (JCAHO).
+See the 2006 Guide for more information on accreditation.

+American Healthways, has accreditation for disease management programs from URAC, the Joint Commission on Accreditation of Healthcare Organizations (JCAHO) and the National Committee for Quality Assurance (NCQA).
+The Private Healthcare System PPO Network has NCQA accreditation for Credentialing and Recredentialing.
+See the 2006 Guide for more information on accreditation.